MLH-Fellowship/FellowBot/README.md

 The project is a discord bot with the following features:
 - 🧠 Mental health support - We understand how stressful it can be to manage everything and keep a positive attitude.
 Come talk to FellowBot about stress, life and unwanted feelings and it will help you!.
 Have difficulty managinng time?
 It will recommend you techniques to stay focused.
 Having a bad day?
 It will tell you a joke too!.
 Want motivation?
 Well, FellowBot will send you an inspiational quote too!.
 - ✨ Handbook scraping - We understand that you might not remember every page of the handbook but we also agree it is your best friend in this fellowship!.
 So, need to search for a particular page?
 Just type in a relevant keyword from our list of keywords and have the information directly in your discord.
 Say goodbye to searches again!
+- 📅 Next events - There are many events which fellows in MLH have to attend.
+Spending most of their time in Discord, there must be a way to get it directly there.
+Voila!
+Just use our FellowBot to get a list of a few ongoing/upcoming events.

 ## Techstack